 - FOCUS on what you can do for the employer.
 How can you benefit the company specifically?
-Do a little research and relate this value-added simply and clearly in your letter.
+Do a little research so that you can argue why you’re the best candidate for the role.

-- CHOOSE WORDS that show enthusiasm and passion for the position you seek … (big, big secret!)
-Then, carry this passion into the interview with you.
+- CHOOSE WORDS that show enthusiasm and passion for the position you seek.
+Remember to carry this passion into the interview with you.

 - REQUEST ONE ACTION you want the employer to take: “I would really like the opportunity for a personal interview this week.”
 (You never know until you ASK)!

-- END your cover letter with enthusiastic and telling verbiage, such as, “I look forward to being interviewed at your earliest convenience.
+- END your cover letter with an enthusiastic statement, such as, “I look forward to being interviewed at your earliest convenience.
 Thank you so much for this opportunity.
 Sincerely, Jane Jobseeker.”
 (Notice how Jane assumes she’ll land the interview?
 This approach is clever, smart, and it works like a charm).

-Think of your cover letter as a sales letter.
-The only purpose of your job-search cover letter is to land you job interviews.
-That’s the bottom line.
-By using the proven marketing strategies I’ve outlined above, you will land a great number of quality job interviews than your competition.
+- Think of your cover letter as a sales letter.
+The only purpose of your cover letter is to land you job interviews.
+Your letter is an opportunity to sell your accomplishments and skills.

-You must get your foot in the company door first to have any chance at all.
+- Get your food in the company’s door.
 With the right cover letter, you can blow several doors wide open immediately.
 More job interviews translate to a wider range of opportunity and (drum roll, please) … more job offers.

-Finally, the most important advice I can offer you is this: Follow up every job lead, contact, and communication.
+- Follow up on every job lead, contact, and communication.
+This is the most important advice I can offer you.
 Following up is the “golden key” to getting hired for the job of your dreams.
 Use follow-up cover letters, thank-you letters, and follow-up phone calls.
 Following up actually doubles your chance for success.
-It is also the one missing ingredient in 99 percent of all job seekers recipe book.
+It is also the one missing ingredient in 99 percent of all jobseekers’ recipe book.
 Good news for you.